 CHA formed in 1996 when two Massachusetts hospitals - Cambridge Hospital and Somerville Hospital - joined together as an integrated system.
 This combined entity was better able to meet the needs of its patients and fulfill a shared community health mission.
 In 2001, the system acquired Whidden Hospital in Everett, MA and associated healthcare services in Malden and Revere.
 This expanded the system’s geographic range and allowed it to continue helping individuals and families in need.

 CHA is currently transforming its system to ensure excellent patient experiences and control healthcare costs.
-This work is important and meaningful, and will allow us to serve our patients today, and in the future.
+This work is important and meaningful, and will allow us to serve our patients today and in the future.
 (Find our more about CHA's Transformation.)

 CHA is a teaching hospital with strong clinical, academic, and research programs.
 As the only hospital in the nation that has formal affiliations with Harvard Medical School, Harvard School of Public Health, Harvard School of Dental Medicine, and the Tufts University School of Medicine, it sponsors undergraduate, graduate and continuing medical education efforts.
-Particularly noteworthy is the Harvard-Cambridge Integrated Clerkship, an alternative experience for third year Harvard Medical students interested in a “continuity of care” curriculum, and CHA sponsored, Harvard affiliated training programs in internal medicine, adult and child psychiatry, psychology, and the Tufts family medicine residency.
+Particularly noteworthy is the Harvard-Cambridge Integrated Clerkship, an alternative experience for third year Harvard Medical students with a “continuity of care” curriculum, and CHA sponsored, Harvard affiliated training programs in internal medicine, adult and child psychiatry, psychology and the Tufts family medicine residency.
 (Learn more about CHA's Training and Research Programs.)